Marta44/to-press2019/README.md

 ### Frameworks, Libraries and Programs Used
 1. [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) : was used to provide responsiveness on all device sizes and add some stylistic components.
 2. [Hover.css](https://ianlunn.github.io/Hover/) : a third part library used to add the transition effect to social media links in the footer and to the navbar text.
-3. [FontAwesome](https://fontawesome.com/) : was used to add icons for social media links and for the customization process explanation.
+3. [FontAwesome](https://fontawesome.com/) : was used to add icons for social media links, for the customization process explanation and for the little icons inside the buttons.
 4. [Google Fonts](https://fonts.google.com/) : was used to import typography fonts.
 5. [Balsamiq](https://balsamiq.com/) : was used to create wireframes during the design of the layout.
 6. [jQuery](https://jquery.com/) : was used to make the navbar responsive.